-Spanish star Jesus Navas got to speak on his experience playing with African players as Seville got a busy day in Tanzania.
+Jesus Navas speaks on his experience with African players as Seville get a busy day in Tanzania

 Navas and his Seville teammates had a busy first day in Tanzania after arriving in Dar es Salaam on Tuesday, May 21 for a post-season friendly against local side Simba SC.